inefix/Decentralized-LoRa/LoRa_device/README.md

 Before running this program, start the program device.py situated on the /LoPy directory on your LoPy.

 Then you can start this program.
-There are 2 use cases.
-For both use cases, you have to first provision the SERVER_PUBLIC_KEY_X and the SERVER_PUBLIC_KEY_Y of the _Server_ in a .env file.
+There are 2 use-cases.
+For both use-cases, you have to first provision the SERVER_PUBLIC_KEY_X and the SERVER_PUBLIC_KEY_Y of the _Server_ in a .env file.

 * If you want to generate a new _End Device_, please use the following command.
 This will generate some new deviceAdd, x_pub_device, y_pub_device, private_value.
 These values will be stored in the file called keys.txt.
 ```